docker/docs/compose/compose-file/compose-file-v1.md

         - memory_limit=-1
         - vendor/bin/phpunit

-> **Note**: Setting `entrypoint` will both override any default entrypoint set
+> **Note**: Setting `entrypoint` both overrides any default entrypoint set
 > on the service's image with the `ENTRYPOINT` Dockerfile instruction, *and*
-> clear out any default command on the image - meaning that if there's a `CMD`
+> clears out any default command on the image - meaning that if there's a `CMD`
-> instruction in the Dockerfile, it will be ignored.
+> instruction in the Dockerfile, it is ignored.

 ### env_file